YGAR84/CustomTimetable/README.md

    3. pip3 beautifulsoup4
    4. pip3 lxml

-3. Download your timetable from "https://table.nsu.ru/group/your_group_number" in project directory(with chrome you should use save as)
+3. Download your timetable from "https://table.nsu.ru/group/your_group_number" in project directory(with chrome you should use save as).
-You need it to have all files to see it timetable in good view
+You need it to have all files to see your timetable in original style

 ## Usage
 1. Change config.json file: